CinarogluLab/cinaroglulab.github.io/_pages/research.md

 ---

 ## **Research in Molecular Modeling & Drug Discovery**
-> ####  <span style="color:red"> Our lab harnesses the power of computational tools to unravel the mysteries of biomolecular dynamics and accelerate the discovery of therapeutic agents.</span>
+> #### Our lab harnesses the power of computational tools to unravel the mysteries of biomolecular dynamics and accelerate the discovery of therapeutic agents.

 #### **Biomolecular Dynamics**